aldosalasrdz/aldosalasrdz/README.md

 Backend Engineer with Ruby on Rails experience looking for innovative and challenging opportunities.

-Currently intern at Vivendo, building a project for Ruby on Rails applications that analyzes and identifies slow queries and requests.
-Proficient in creating intuitive interfaces using TailwindCSS, prioritizing a good user experience.

 Pursuing a degree in Software Development Engineering at Universidad Tecmilenio.

 ## 💡 Skills
 ![Ruby](https://img.shields.io/badge/Ruby-CC342D?style=for-the-badge&logo=ruby&logoColor=white)